AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution-iq.md

 * Break down attribution by segments: Easily compare the performance of your marketing channels across any important segment (e.g. New vs. Repeat customers, Product X vs. Product Y, Loyalty level or CLV).
 * Inspect channel cross-over and multi-touch analysis: Use Venn Diagrams and Histograms, and trend attribution results.
 * Analyze key marketing sequences visually: explore paths that led to conversion visually with multi-node flow and fallout visualizations.
-* Build calculated metrics: Use any number of attribution allocation methods.
+* Build calculated metrics: use any number of attribution allocation methods.

 ## Features {#features}